NapoleonWils0n/kodi-playercorefactory/linux/ssh-ffmpeg/README.md

 vim ~/.ssh/config
 ```

-and add the code below change username and ip to match your server
+and add the code below change username,
+host name and ip to match your server

 ```
 # ffmpeg ssh server